Mark Mazower: Early life

 Mazower was born in Golders Green and spent most of his early life in north London.
 His mother was a physiotherapist and his father worked for Unilever.
-During his youth, Mazower enjoyed playing the French horn and composing classical music.
+His great-grandfather was Yiddish author Sholem Asch.
+During his youth, Mazower enjoyed playing the French horn and composing classical music, as well as reading classical literature and philosophy.

 Mazower's father was of Russian Jewish descent.
 When Mazower began to write his book What You Did Not Tell: A Russian Past and the Journey Home, he discovered that his grandfather, Max, was a member of the Bund, a Jewish socialist party, was involved in revolutionary activities, and helped print illegal books in Yiddish advocating socialism.
 Max was regularly arrested by the Tsarist police and was imprisoned twice in Siberia, before eventually fleeing the country and settling in England in 1924.
-Mazower also discovered that his grandparents continued to hang out with Russian-Jewish revolutionaries in Golders Green.
+Mazower also discovered that his grandparents continued to socialize with Russian-Jewish revolutionaries in Golders Green.
 Reflecting on the discovery, Mazower said:

-During his youth, Mazower enjoyed reading classical literature and philosophy.